vishalbelsare/agentgateway/examples/rbac/README.md

 cargo run -- -f examples/rbac/config.json
 ```

 Let's look at the config to understand what's going on.
-First off we have a listener, which tells the proxy how to listen for incoming requests/connections.
+First off we have a listener, which tells the gateway how to listen for incoming requests/connections.
 In this case we're using the `sse` listener, which is a simple HTTP listener that listens on port 3000.
-In addition we have a JWT authentication section, which tells the proxy how to authenticate the incoming requests.
+In addition we have a JWT authentication section, which tells the gateway how to authenticate the incoming requests.
 In this case we're using a local JWT public key file to authenticate the incoming requests.

-In addition, we have a RBAC section, which tells the proxy how to authorize the incoming requests.
+In addition, we have a RBAC section, which tells the gateway how to authorize the incoming requests.
 In this case we're using a static policy, which is a list of policies that are applied to the incoming requests.
 ```json
   "listeners": [
     {